massimotisi/massimotisi.github.io/community.md

 order: 4
 ---

-I have served as organizer and reviewer for the following venues.
+I have served as co-organizer and reviewer for the following venues.

 # 2016